-When sending WDRP notices, registrars are required to remind their customers that the provision of false Whois information can be grounds for cancellation of a domain name registration.
-If your information is correct, your domain name will not be cancelled and you do not need to take any action.
+No. When sending WDRP notices, registrars are required to remind you that the providing false WHOIS information can be grounds for cancellation of a domain name registration.
+If your information is correct, your domain name will not be cancelled or deleted, and you do not need to take any action.
 If you have questions about what action you may or may not need to take, it's always a good idea to contact your registrar to inquire.

-Does the WDRP notice indicate that someone complained about my website or domain name?
+Does receiving a WDRP notice mean that someone complained about my website or domain name?

-Annual WDRP notices are sent to all registrants of gTLD domain names (such as .com, .org, .info, etc.).
-If you received one of these notices, it does not mean that someone complained about your site or your domain name.
-Although your registrar might contact you if it receives a complaint about your domain name, this would not be in the form of a WDRP notice.
+No. Annual WDRP notices are sent to all domain name registrants of gTLD domain names (such as .com, .org, .info, etc.).
+If you received one of these notices, it does not mean that someone complained about your website or your domain name.

 Who should I contact for any other questions I may have?

 Most questions about your domain name registration can be answered by your registrar.
-To locate your registrar, visit http://www.internic.net/Whois.html to perform a Whois search for your domain name.
+To locate your registrar, visit whois.icann.org to perform a WHOIS search for your domain name.
 The results of the search will display the name and web address of your registrar.
-Domain name questions may also be directed to ICANN at email@example.com.